-A: Surplus waterworks revenue may be used for any municipal purpose (ACA § 14-234-214).
+A: Surplus waterworks revenue may be used for any municipal purpose (A.C.A. § 14-234-214).
 However, the funds are not "surplus" under the statute if they are needed for maintaining and operating the plant or if they are needed for bond and interest redemption.
-See Maddox v.
+(See Maddox v.
 City of Fort Smith, 346 Ark.
-209, 56 S.W.3d 375 (2001); (Maddox I) and Maddox v.
-City of

-Fort Smith, 369 Ark.
-143, 150, 251 S.W.3d 281 (2007) (Maddox II).
+209, 56 S.W.3d 375 (2001) (Maddox I); Maddox v.
+City of Fort Smith, 369 Ark.
+143, 150, 251 S.W.3d 281 (2007) (Maddox II)).
 Please refer to the statute for the order of fund application.

 With respect to funds generated by sewer operations, the court in Maddox II stated: "generally accepted accounting principles in 1996 permitted the City's sanitation operating fund to be operated as part of its general fund.
-Thus, any transfer of surplus funds from the sanitation account would merely have been a transfer within the general fund.
-Accordingly [the court upheld the city's transfer of surplus sanitation funds to the general fund]."
+Thus, any transfer of surplus funds from the sanitation account would merely have been a transfer within the general fund."
+Accordingly, the court upheld the city's transfer of surplus sanitation funds to the general fund."
 This indicates that in general the use of surplus sanitation funds will be acceptable.
 However, since the court referred to "generally accepted accounting principles," consultation with your accounting professional may be advisable.

-In addition, it must be noted that if any utility's revenue is pledged to pay off bonds, any surplus funds (as defined in ACA § 14-199-101(a)) may only be used for certain purposes specified by statute (ACA 14-199-101(b)).
+In addition, it must be noted that if any utility's revenue is pledged to pay off bonds, any surplus funds (as defined in A.C.A. § 14-199-101(a)) may only be used for certain purposes specified by statute (A.C.A. § 14-199-101(b)).

-Also, please note that waterworks systems established under subchapter 2 of chapter 234 (14-234-201 and following) may make payments to the city in return for police, fire, and health protection and in return for other services provided by the city to the waterworks (ACA § 14-234-114(a)).
-Some limitations are imposed by the statute, so it should be consulted carefully before proceeding.
+Finally, waterworks systems established under subchapter 2 of chapter 234 (14-234-201 and following) may make payments to the city in return for police, fire, and health protection and in return for other services provided by the city to the waterworks (A.C.A. § 14-234-114(a)).
+Some limitations are imposed by the statute, so consult it carefully before proceeding.